 - Lack of infrastructure: Effective grateful patient programs require strong data governance and coordination between development and clinical teams.
 This level of collaboration may require resources not all hospitals have, especially smaller ones.

 - Cultural concerns: Some healthcare organizations, especially nonprofit and faith-based ones, may be concerned that a too-strong focus on patient fundraising can interfere with their missions to serve their communities.
-Some program components are not the right fit for all communities or facilities.

 Alternative strategies to grateful patient programs